gagin/rsiers/README.md

 ```

 The script will:
-1. Install all required dependencies
+1. Install all required dependencies in your current Python environment
 2. Start a simple Flask backend server on port 5001 (avoiding conflicts with AirPlay on macOS)
 3. Start the frontend server on port 8000